Using the Training View

 In practice, around 200 samples is a useful first target before the first model.

-Switch between trained models to compare outputs before choosing which model to use for Results and Statistics.
+Switch between available models to compare behavior before choosing which model to use for Results and Statistics.